Running With Period : Let’s Hear From The Expert

 During periods, don’t push as hard as you otherwise would in running.
 Once you get used to this, over a few months, you’ll be able to get as good results in running even during periods.
 Now during the marathon, just put into practice what you have become very comfortable with.

-Ladies are the nucleus of the society.
+Ladies are the nucleus of society.
 You’ve got to move.
-Contrary to what ladies could have been told throughout their lives, their actions will define the society.
-It might take a bit of time, but it will start showing soon in the society.
+Contrary to what ladies could have been told throughout their lives, their actions will define society.
+It might take a bit of time, but it will start showing soon in society.
 You are a mother, sister and daughter.
-You’ve got to set the example.
+You’ve got to set an example.
 Get moving.
-The society will move with you.
+Society will move with you.

-You have focused too much caring about everyone else but yourselves.
+You have focused too much on caring about everyone else but yourselves.
 Now get moving.
-Priortise yourself over everyone else and don’t feel guilty about it.
+Prioritize yourself over everyone else and don’t feel guilty about it.
 Only if you are in top shape will you be able to take care of anyone else, especially your loved ones.
 Inspire and motivate them to move a lot more too.
-That’ll change the society.
+That’ll change society.

-At the end of the day, remember to keep miling and smiling.
+At the end of the day, remember to keep smiling and smiling.
 Once you have that smile on, your results with being active and exercising will improve.